theonetrade/backtest-kit/README.md

 ### 🐳 Running in Docker

-CLI can scaffold a ready-to-use Docker workspace: self-contained directory with `docker-compose.yaml` and a strategy entry point.
+CLI can create a ready-to-use Docker workspace: self-contained directory with `docker-compose.yaml` and a strategy entry point.

 ```bash
 npx @backtest-kit/cli --docker